Aidan-Jared/NLP-Data-Featurization/readme.md

 ![alt_test](images/Model_MSE.png)

-As you can see spaCy had the lowest MSE and Gensim and Tfidf have similar MSE.
-But this is only one metric so now let us look at the time
+As you can see spaCy had the lowest MSE across all Test sets while Tfidf performed better than gensim, there is a bit of overlap between their MSE's

 ![alt_test](images/Model_Time_Train.png)

-From this, you can see that tfidf had the lowest time to train, but it is so close to spaCy I think these can be thought of as taking the same time.
-As a point of comparison remember that both of the Doc2Vec methods produce vectors of length 300 while tfidf is only 100 items long.
+From this, you can see that tfidf had the hightest time to train, While gensim and spaCy took just about the same time to train.
+As a point of comparison remember that both of the Doc2Vec methods produce vectors of length 300 while tfidf is 1000 items long.

-What in this case I think that I would pick spaCy for data featurization because it has the best MSE and is in the medium for building and predict time.
+What in this case I think that I would pick spaCy for data featurization because it has the best MSE and is tied for build time at lower levels.

 [Back to Top](#table-of-contents)